miklevin/MikeLev.in/_posts/2025-03-27-age-of-ai-vibe-coding.md

 working a lot like an artist, and only the most obviously talented or otherwise moneyed artists have the privilege of doing their art without some other favor for their patrons.
 I've got to relish the task!
 It all aligns.
-All 4 circle of the Ikagai Venn diagram align.
+All 4 circle of the Ikigai Venn diagram align.

 ## Managing Focus and Time in Remote Work